pmalani/joy_of_sync_async_reactive_apis/readme.md

 ## Involved
 - Examples with multiple keys and values
 - Use `scan`
-  - The `scan` command return a cursor
+  - The `scan` command returns a cursor
   - Process the keys
   - Call `scan` again, passing in the cursor
   - Stop, then the cursor `isFinished`